No products in the cart.

 1. Watch the following video of the story being read aloud.

 2. As a class, identify the tension scene in this story.

 Encourage students to think about what the rabbit and the fox can see, hear, smell, taste, touch and feel during the tension scene.

-Use the free Seven Steps resource below, One Runaway Rabbit plotted on the Story Graph, to help students track the build-up of tension throughout the story.
+Use this free Seven Steps resource, One Runaway Rabbit plotted on the Story Graph, to help students track the build-up of tension throughout the story.